alialperen/CBRT-OWL/README.md

-# TP-11501203_OWL
+#YTU-CE Semantic Web Graduate Course- HW Assignment 3-OWL

-YTU-CE Semantic Web Graduate Course- HW Assignment 3-OWL This project is a maven project and requires internet connection.
+	This is a maven project.
 	To get required libraries for the project please right click-Maven-Update Project...
 	Names of required libraries can be found in depencies tags in pom.xml.
 -src